 We're used to widespread thunderstorms around these parts, especially in the spring and summer months.
 This year, however, has been nothing short of a nightmare when it comes to rumblings from the sky.

 The first wave of nastiness occured on April 24th.
 Not only were there more tornado warnings in a single evening than I can remember there being in a whole storm season, but there were also record-breaking hail storms.
-We had friends with destroyed roofs and siding, dimpled car exteriors and busted out windows, and yards that looked like the middle of February from the impossibly large chunks of ice that fell from the sky.
+We had friends with destroyed roofs that will need to contact a professional for roof repairs West Auckland, they also had dimpled car exteriors and busted out windows, and yards that looked like the middle of February from the impossibly large chunks of ice that fell from the sky.
+It is also essential to check the structural foundations of your home after severe storms in order to assess damage.
+Foundation damage that occurs during heavy storms need to be fixed as soon as possible by the professionals at home foundation crack repair Ann Arbor.
 Car dealerships had entire lots of ruined vehicles, making "HAIL DAMAGE SALE!" a common phrase seen around town for the following weeks.

 We were very fortunate that night.
 We stayed glued to radar maps and Facebook updates from our local weather team, letting us know if we should dive into the closet or just stay put and wait it out.
 When all was said and done, we were spared from wind damage and saw only grape-sized hail.. not quite big enough to cause any visible damage.